United States Gold Type Coins

 2055173005

-Choice $11250 Scarce Civil War San Francisco Date, Honey Green-Gold, Frosted Luster, Osprey Collection .
+Choice $8500 Scarce Civil War San Francisco Date, Honey Green-Gold, Frosted Luster, Osprey Collection .
+Consignor Price Reduction.
 Along with the later 1863-S and 1865-S double eagle issues, the 1862-S has had it rarity profile altered by shipwrecks coins from the S.S.
 Brother Jonathan and S.S.
 Republic.
 Regardless, this date still remains scarce in full AU as is the case of this Osprey Collection release.
 This AU58 example features honey green-gold coloration and soft granular luster when viewing under a bright light.
 The overall strike is softer than Philadelphia counterpart and a trademark for the date.
 A perfectly original example that was carefully handled.
 Housed in newer NGC holder with edge view insert and CAC approval.

 Gold G$20 1873S 1873-S